hmsvigle/Git_Notes/README.md

 	new file:   example1/api/requirements.txt
 	new file:   example1/redis/Dockerfile
 ```
-  - Now the new data has been staged for commit & reflects as "changes to commit" with '$ git status' command
+  - Now the new data has been staged for commit & reflects as "changes to commit" with `$ git status` command
-  - if there are multiple files to be staged use : '$ git add -A'
+  - if there are multiple files to be staged use : `$ git add -A`
 ```sh
 $ git commit -m "add_word & autocomplete redis API exposure through Flask" [master xxxx] add_word & autocomplete redis API exposure through Flask